I deserve to be valued’: LGBTQ youth speak against GOP bills

 The Iowa Department of Education also states the preference for the use of pronouns should be the choice of the student, and that school leaders work collaboratively with students and families while honoring the choice of students.

-Republicans advanced SF 83, making it eligible for consideration by the full Senate education committee.
-Republicans also advanced HF 9, which was considered later Tuesday in the House education committee, along with HF 7.
-If those bills pass out of the committee, they will be eligible for debate by the full Iowa House.
+Republicans advanced Senate File 83, making it eligible for consideration by the full Senate education committee.

+Later Tuesday, Republicans advanced both House File 7 and House File 9 out of the House education committee, making both eligible for debate by the full House.
+Both passed on party-line votes with Democrats opposed.

+The committee discussion on House File 7 included testy exchanges between Rep. Art Staed, D-Cedar Rapids, and bill sponsor Rep. Skyler Wheeler, R-Hull.